 Whilst working in Harrow Way Community School, you have a duty of care towards the students here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
 If at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school.
-The Deputy Designated Safeguarding Leads (DDSLs) Johnathan Mongi or Julia McLachlan can be found in the office opposite the Headteacher's office, or Dawn German opposite Student Reception.
+The Deputy Designated Safeguarding Leads (DDSLs) Johnathan Mongi and Julia McLachlan can be found in the offices in Block B opposite the Headteacher's office, or Nicholas Reed in Block A, opposite the Learning Resource Centre.
 The school Designated Safeguarding Lead (DSL) Katy Woods is also located opposite Student Reception.
 REMEMBER IF YOU HAVE A CONCERN REPORT IT.